rorosen/k3s-nix/README.md

 ## Test it

+> [!NOTE]
+> The container images for the test are pulled for `x86_64-linux` only.
+Thus the test currently
+> doesn't work on other systems, although it can adapted for `aarch64-linux` by pulling the right
+> container images.

 This flake provides an [auto deploy test](./tests/auto-deploy.nix) that starts the cluster and checks that the deployments are healthy.
 You can also use an interactive test driver that lets you explore the cluster.
 Build it with `nix build .#checks.x86_64-linux.autoDeploy.driverInteractive`